When Your Toddler Seems to Understand Everything, But Doesn’t Talk

 If your toddler understands what you say but isn't talking, they might have an expressive language delay.
 This can be concerning, but getting help early can make a big difference.
 Try our free screener to check your child's speech and language development.

-At age 2, kids should be using two-word phrases, know about 50 words, and be able to have short conversations.
-If your child isn't doing these things, a free consultation with one of our specialists can give you the support and guidance you need.
+At age 2, kids should be saying about 50 words, using two-word phrases, and having short conversations.
+If your child isn't doing these things, talking with a speech therapist can give you the support and guidance you need.

 3. Why is my child still babbling instead of using words?

-If your 2-year-old is babbling but not talking, they might have a speech delay.
+If your toddler is babbling but not talking, they might have a speech delay or a speech sound disorder.
 This could mean they have trouble turning sounds into words.
 To learn more about your child's speech development, take our free screener and think about talking to a speech therapist.

 4. How can I tell if my toddler needs speech therapy?

-Your toddler might need speech therapy if they aren't using at least 50 words by 24 months, aren't combining words into two-word phrases, or have trouble being understood by people they know.
-If you're worried about your child's speech, a free consultation with a member of our team can help you figure out the next steps.
+Your toddler might need speech therapy if they aren't using at least 50 words by 24 months, aren't combining words into two-word phrases, or have trouble being understood by people who know them well.
+If you're worried about your child's speech, an evaluation with a licensed speech therapist can help you figure out the next steps.

 Get started